 At the end of each term, a period of six or seven days prior to the start of the Final Examination Period is designated as Reading Period.
 Reading Period is intended to be a time for students to reflect, review, and synthesize what they have learned during the semester.
 To protect this educational purpose, the following rules apply during Reading Period:

 - With the exception of designated intensive language courses, no regular instruction may take place during Reading Period.
 Sections and review sessions may take place during Reading Period as may class sessions that must be made up due to weather or other emergencies.

 - Courses may not assign new material during Reading Period.

-- All seated final examinations, of whatever duration (up to three hours) or scope, must take place during the course's Exam/Final Deadline Group as assigned by the Office of the Registrar.
+- All seated final examinations, of whatever duration (up to three hours) or scope, must take place during the course's Exam/Final Deadline Group as assigned by the Registrar's Office.
 (See also, section on Final Examination Period below.)

 - Final papers, take-home exams, projects, presentations, and other culminating course assignments due after the end of regular classes must be due on or before the day of each course’s assigned Exam/Final Deadline Group, but no earlier than the fourth day of Reading Period.
 Final projects that include individual or group presentations may be scheduled beginning on the fourth day of Reading Period and may extend through the Final Examination Period.*